Resources & Program FAQ's

 What is the Electives program?

-Electives is an optional, after school, program available to all Kindergarten through 8th-grade students.
+Our electives program is an optional, after school, program available to all Kindergarten through 8th-grade students.
 The program offers classes in foreign languages, athletics, the arts, culinary skills, martial arts, technology, and more.
-Electives run throughout the year as three separate sessions (fall, winter, & spring).
+Electives run throughout the year in 2 separate sessions (Session A & Session B).
 Many electives offered are free, but others vary in cost & are usually paid to the instructor in charge of the class.

 What is SCAT (Student Contract Accountability Team)?

 ILCS will initiate a Student Contract Accountability Team meeting with students and parents who demonstrate inconsistent attendance or other issues that breach the school contract.
 Parents will be required to attend a mandatory meeting with the school director, board members, administration, & teachers to discuss resolutions and develop an action plan.
 In the event that the student's attendance or behavior does not improve, the issue may be referred by the director to the ILCS Board in closed session to discuss whether the student will be allowed to continue enrollment at the school.